dalehamel/mctop-tool-example/docs/00500-usdt-prototype-mcsnoop.md

 something I'd rather call `mcsnoop`, as it snoops `memcached` key access using USDT probes.

-This is the current most working version, and solves the problem I would later have in my `bcc` version of treating `void *` byte buffers properly, which I'll be covering in more detail later.
-The TL;DR of this is that `memcached` (and probably lots of other OG dtrace stuff) provides access via a 2-tuple o args, the first being the start of the buffer address, and the second being the length of the string data in the buffer.
-For this reason, the following script uses bpftrace functionality of `str(buffer, len)` signature to properly read keys from `memcached`.
+This is the current most functional version of the `bpftrace` utility, when I stopped development on it[^18]:

 ```{.awk include=src/mcsnoop-working.bt}
 ```

+[^18]: this solves the problem I would later have in my `bcc` version of
+       treating `void *` byte buffers properly, which I'll be covering in more detail later.